-In this area we have included links to our school policies, information about the new SEN Code of Practice and information provided by Oxfordshire County Council including the Local Offer.
+On this page we have included links to our school policies, information about the new SEN Code of Practice and information provided by Oxfordshire County Council including the Local Offer.

+Helen Rae.
 If you ever have any questions or queries about your child please speak to your child's class teacher or do not hesitate to speak to Mrs Knight.
-Just ring the school office to make an appointment.
+Just ring the school office on 01235 834263 to make an appointment.

 Our vision for children and young people with special needs is the same as for all children and young people - that they achieve well in their early years and at school; lead happy and fulfilled lives; and have choice and control.